Pokémon Unite: In esports

 In January 2022, it was officially confirmed by producer Masaaki Hoshino that the game would be part of the Pokémon World Championships taking place in August, joining the main series games (known as VGC), the TCG, Pokémon Go, and Pokkén Tournament's last Championship Series season.
 In a statement on the game's official website, he also stated that a tournament mode is in development, wherein the playing field would be evened for all competitors, regardless of the grade of their items.
 The tournament mode was eventually released on 20 January 2022.
 In the same month, the game was used as part of the AKB48 Group Invitational tournament, which in turn formed part of the Pokémon Battle Festival Asia online event, hosted by ESL Asia.
 MNL48's Team Padayon won the event after they defeated BNK48's Yummy Remote 3-1 in the Grand Finals.

 For the first season of the Pokémon Unite Championship Series, there were 11 supported Regional Zones: North America, Mexico, Central America, South America-West, South America-East, Japan, South Korea, Europe, Oceania, India, and the Asia-Pacific regions.
 Players must be 16 or 18 to register, depending on their Regional Zone.

 In each month, in the lead up to the World Championships, a series of tournaments in each Regional Zone will be held.
 Like other games held in the World Championships, teams will be awarded championship points (CP), and the CP can be kept by players to allow team changes as the season progresses.

 The top 8 teams in CP from each Regional Zone before June qualify for a spot in the Regional Championships.
 The Regional Championships begin with a round-robin tournament, with teams split into four groups, before switching to a double-elimination tournament for the finals.
 The top performing teams in the finals qualify for the World Championships.

-American team BLVKHVND won the first Unite Championship Series title in August 2022 in London.
+North American team BLVKHVND won the first Unite Championship Series title in August 2022 in London, and in August 2023, the same North American team, now competing under Luminosity Gaming, won the second Unite Championship Series in Yokohama.
+Japanese team Fennel became the first non-North-American team to win the Unite Championship Series, doing so in August 2024 in Honolulu, Hawaii by defeating South Korean team XoraTigersGaming 3-0.